 Corridor DFIs

-Major DFIs financing the corridor include the US DFC ($1.6B+), European Investment Bank (EU Global Gateway channel), African Development Bank (concessional financing), Africa Finance Corporation (Zambia extension), and World Bank/IFC ($500M DRC request).
+Major DFIs financing the corridor include the US DFC (up-to-$553M signed LAR loan plus other status-specific items), European Investment Bank (EU Global Gateway channel), African Development Bank (concessional financing), Africa Finance Corporation (Zambia extension), and World Bank/IFC ($500M DRC request).
 Each institution brings distinct safeguard frameworks, accountability mechanisms, and strategic priorities.

 Accountability Significance